Ranga Ranga Vaibhavanga: Plot

 Radha and Rishi attend a medical camp.
 Radha is assigned to a guardian, the village sarpanch.
 One day there appears to be an accident to the auto in which Rishi was travelling, and Radha rushes to the hospital to see Rishi doing well.
 She breaks the silence one more time, and the couple unites again for a second time.
 The pair decides to unite their family the way they got united.
 So, they make a plan to bring the mothers of both families to a temple.
 At the temple, the mothers get united after having a conversation with the daily opera.
 Now they get both their fathers to a theatre that plays Yamagola.
 The fathers who were friends earlier get united quickly.
-Now Rishi tries to help Arjun Prasad gain prominence in his party by supporting a local MLA to win a bye-election.
-However, there appears to be an accident of a Cobra bite to a kid nearby and Rishi and Arjun try to help their family.
+Now Rishi tries to help Arjun gain prominence in his party by supporting a local MLA to win a bye-election.
+However, there appears to be an accident of a cobra bite to a kid nearby and Rishi and Arjun try to help their family.
 While Rishi carries the kid to the hospital, Arjun gives some money to the mother for hospital expenses.
 The local MLA wins the election despite Rana planning to do some rigging and Rishi thwarting his plans.

-However, Rana utilises this as an opportunity to show the party committee members that Arjun bribed the public for a vote and used his family to rig the elections.
-While the committee plans to take action against Arjun, the minister Nagababu arrives and shows the bribe is a made-up story by Rana and saves Arjun.
+However, Rana utilizes this as an opportunity to show the party committee members that Arjun bribed the public for a vote and used his family to rig the elections.
+While the committee plans to take action against Arjun, the minister arrives and shows the bribe is a made-up story by Rana and saves Arjun.
 Now Arjun rushes home, however on the way Rishi and Radha confront him together and show him that their families have united, and he is all alone.
-Arjun is furious at this and confronts his family when Ramu explains to him that Chanti is his friend even before he got married and kids were born and questions his morality bringing change in Arjun's behaviour.
-Arjun realizes his mistake and apologizes to both the families and unites Rishi's brother with his elder sister Shuba and Rishi with his younger sister Radha.
+Arjun is furious at this and confronts his family when Ramu explains to him that Chanti is his friend even before he got married and kids were born and questions his morality bringing change in Arjun's behavior.
+Arjun realizes his mistake and apologizes to both the families and unites Rishi's brother with his elder sister Subha and Rishi with his younger sister Radha.
 Both couples get married.